BillJr99/Ursinus-CS274/_pages/Labs/lab-adderdesign.md

 ### What to Do

-1. Create and test a 2-bit and gate
+1. Create and test a 2-bit and gate.
-2. Create and test a 2-bit or gate
+2. Create and test a 2-bit or gate.
 3. Create and test a full adder that accepts `a`, `b`, and `carryIn`, and outputs `sum` and `carryOut`, either behaviorally or structurally.
+You will find it helpful to create a half adder component first, and then create a full adder that consists of two half adders (and possibly one or more of the gates you made above).
+This way, you will have far fewer total components in your synthesized circuit (kind of like re-using a function in software)!